jroefive/jroefive.github.io/my_collections/_phish/shakedown.md

 * Predicting the frequency of a song based on its debut - Is it possible to predict how frequently a new song will be played based on the set placement of the debut, or the length of the debut, or how far into a tour the song is debuted?
 * Predicting the distribution of how many times each song will be played in the next 50 shows.

-### Projects Almost Done
-* Song frequence changes over the course of Phish's career or the history of the specific song.
-* How have Halloween albums impacted future setlists - Publish along with similar analysis for album releases

-### Projects Posted
-* Day of week bias analysis - Are some songs played more frequently on certain days of the week?